budoor99/Swe206-project/README.md

 * In order to login as a admin use the following information:
   * Username: n1234 , Password: 12345

+It is necessary to PRESS on the log in button to be logged onto the system.

+### Admin Page

+The admin has the ability to preform many tasks that appear to the user on the left side of the page.
+The initial page will look like the following:
+*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>